Thunderpuss (album)

 Thunderpuss is a compilation album mixed by DJs and producers Barry Harris and Chris Cox, better known under the moniker Thunderpuss.
 Released in 2002, it comprises their remixes of other artists' work as well as their own music.

+Billboard remarked about the album, "There’s nothing subtle about Thunderpuss’ hard-driving style, which is heavy on vocals and pounding rhythm tracks but leaves melody lines intact."